ansible-collections/community.yang/docs/community.yang.generate_spec_module.rst

 .. note::
    - This module requires the NETCONF system service be enabled on the remote device being managed.
-   - This module supports the use of connection=netconf
+   - This module supports the use of connection=ansible.netcommon.netconf